james-cole/brainageR/README.md

 ### The Model
-The brainageR model for v2.0 was trained on n = 3377 healthy individuals from six publicly-available datasets, and tested on n = 857.
+The brainageR model for v2.0 was trained on n = 3377 healthy individuals from seven publicly-available datasets, and tested on n = 857.

 * AIBL
 * DLBS